Quasi-adiabatic thermal ensemble preparation in the thermodynamic limit: Introduction

 On the other hand, the universality of thermodynamics implies that exact Gibbs state construction is not required to reproduce the thermal properties of local observables, i.e., operators acting on a connected region of $O(1)$ sites.
 Recent developments in nonequilibrium statistical physics, such as the concept of typical states~\cite{goldstein2006canonical,popescu2006entanglement}, suggest that thermal properties can be captured without explicitly preparing Gibbs states.
 From this perspective, simulating a (quasi-)adiabatic thermal process~\cite{nikolai2021adiabatic, zuo2024work, irmejs2025quasi, granet2025adiabatic} emerges as a promising candidate for quantum algorithms.
 In this process, a thermal ensemble of a simple system is initially prepared and then transformed into that of an interacting system of interest via a quantum adiabatic protocol executed over a finite operation time.
 The ensemble average of an observable over the final state can be efficiently evaluated on a gate-based quantum device~\cite{wang2021variational,consiglio2024variational,shirai2025compressed}.
 Although this approach generally does not yield the exact Gibbs state, the expectation values of local observables are expected to approximate the thermal values.
 However, the performance in the thermodynamic limit remains to be clarified.

 In this work, we study the quasi-adiabatic thermal process for preparing thermal ensembles in the thermodynamic limit.
 Unlike exact Gibbs-state preparation, our aim is to reproduce the thermal properties of local observables.
 To quantify accuracy, we employ the specific relative entropy as a measure of the distance from the Gibbs state~\cite{mori2016macrostate}.
 We analyze the performance of this process in both nonintegrable and integrable spin chains with translational invariance.
-For the nonintegrable case, numerical results demonstrate that a single parameter that controls the entropy of the initial state is sufficient to reproduce the thermal properties of local observables in the high temperature regime, although the operation time increases exponentially with precision.
+For the nonintegrable case, numerical results combined with a thermodynamic argument indicate that a single parameter that controls the entropy of the initial state is sufficient to reproduce the thermal properties of local observables, although the operation time increases exponentially with precision.
 Through the analysis, we highlight the key role of the eigenstate thermalization hypothesis (ETH)~\cite{deutsch1991quantum,srednicki1994chaos,mori2018thermalization}, which is widely believed to hold in nonintegrable systems~\cite{rigol2008thermalization, kim2014testing, yoshizawa2018numerical}.
 We also investigate the effect of time averaging on the performance.
-In contrast, for the integrable case we analytically show that a fine tuning of the initial state is generally necessary, and the operation time grows linearly with the system size (i.e., diverges in the thermodynamic limit).
+In contrast, for the integrable case we analytically show that a fine tuning of the initial state is generally necessary, and the performance is affected by the presence of a quantum phase transition.

 This paper is organized as follows.
 Section~\ref{sec:model_method} introduces a quasi-adiabatic thermal process.
 Section~\ref{sec:result} shows the results for both nonintegrable and integrable spin chains.
 Section~\ref{sec:conclusion} concludes with a summary and outlook for future directions.